Key takeaways

 The eLearning development process, end to end

 Most eLearning development teams use some version of the same five-phase process, often called ADDIE (Analysis, Design, Development, Implementation, Evaluation).
-The phases blur in practice (good teams iterate across phases rather than treating them as strict gates), but the underlying logic holds.
+The phases blur in practice (good teams iterate across phases as new information surfaces), but the underlying logic holds.

 Phase 1: Analysis